Frontier Communications (FTR) Q2 2017 Results - Earnings Call Transcript

 Scott, let me take the second part of the question.
 Perley will probably take the first part.
 So, Scott, I think that when you look at what's necessary to get the train back to positive growth on the Legacy side, I think there's a couple different things.
 One is different ways that we're going to be going to market and pricing and offering our products.
 So we've invested a fair amount of resources around being able to provision broadband differently in a much more flexible manner.

 So we're going to be changing that and moving it into the market over the coming quarters.
 But in the meantime, we have a laser focus on the CAF homes that we're going to be opening up.
-We are going to take advantage of the speed upgrades that we really have (22:26) put into the market over the last year.
+We are going to take advantage of the speed upgrades that we really put into the market over the last year.
 And now that we have the rhythms back from our largest sales channel, which is our call centers both internally and externally, I think we're going to see better and better performance from that, which is really our largest channel.

 And that was really suffering, as I've talked about on previous calls, through Q3, Q4, and even into the beginning of Q1 principally because of some of the outsource partners that we have, not really our internal call centers.